 ADULT SOCIAL CARE Current Provision Statutory responsibilities in respect of social care and public health are set out in the Care Act 2014 and associated legislation.
-Statutory responsibilities in respect of social care and public health are set out in the Care Act 2014 and associated legislation.
 West Sussex County Council is the local authority in respect of adult social care within Crawley.
 6 care homes with nursing and 21 other care homes in Crawley.
 Crawley Dementia Alliance is a collective group of local people and organisations who support and improve the quality of life for residents who are affected by dementia.
 Evidence Base Sharing our performance.
 Your local account of adult social care: How we performed in 2017-18 (West Sussex County Council, 2018).
 West Sussex Care Guide 2019/20 (West Sussex County Council, 2019) Adult Social Care in West Sussex.
-Our Vision and strategy 2019-2021 (West Sussex County Council, 2019) Current Findings If current trends continue there would be need for an extra 1,165 residential and nursing home places across West Sussex for older people within the next five years.
-In future residential and nursing care is to be focused on short-term and end-of- life care.
-'Supporting Lives Connecting People' model of 'community-led' support is more focused on supporting people closer to where they live. • Social-care and health services face significant challenges in recruiting, developing and retaining appropriately skilled staff.
+Our Vision and strategy 2019-2021 (West Sussex County Council, 2019) North West Sussex Strategic Housing Market Assessment (SHMA) (2019) Current Findings If current trends continue there would be need for an extra 1,165 residential and nursing home places across West Sussex for older people within the next five years.
+In future residential and nursing care is to be focused on short-term and end-of-life care.
+'Supporting Lives Connecting People' model of 'community-led' support is more focused on supporting people closer to where they live.
+Social-care and health services face significant challenges in recruiting, developing and retaining appropriately skilled staff.
+North West Sussex SHMA identifies a need for 1,027 units of sheltered/ extra care housing and 1,029 care bedspaces arising in Crawley over the period 2019-39.
 Discussion between CBC and WSCC will be required going forward where there is identified need for planning policies to support delivery of adult social care.
-Future Studies and Plans • Phasing • Funding WSCC adult social care budget for 2018/19 is £195 million, accounting for 37% of total council budget.
+Future Studies and Plans Local Plan allocates 2 sites for delivery of housing for older people.
+Phasing • Funding WSCC adult social care budget for 2018/19 is £195 million, accounting for 37% of total council budget.
 Summary A range of care homes are present, and demand for these is set to increase according to current trends.
 In future it is anticipated that adult social care will be more focused on a community-based approach with less emphasis on residential care.
 Further engagement will be required to identify scope to support services through planning policy measures.